kanwalnainsingh/OpenDesk/docs/planning/README.md

 - RepositoryService will perform database operations i.e. CRUD
 - APIClient will talk to other microservices/endpoints or send messages to queues for the decoupling.

+## Code of Conduct
+- Please refer code of conduct at [Code of coduct](code-of-conduct.md)

+## How to submit a pull request.
+- Look at the existing issue or raise a new issue.
+Get clarity on the requirement.
+- Refer https://jarv.is/notes/how-to-pull-request-fork-github/ to get details on how to raise a pull request.

 ## Note:
 - We are about to kick start this project.
 We welcome pull requests.
 Feel free to comment or reach out to us.
 - We welcome suggestions from everyone tech or non tech.